 Cookie brittle is a super easy shortbread that's a wonderful last minute dessert and will also add a treat to lunch boxes during the week.
 Save a few squares for the pie for tomorrow night.

 Use leftover crumbs from Monday night's garlic bread to make a delicious and healthy frittata.
 You can add your favorite vegetable to this easy recipe.
-I like broccoli, but green beans or peas work, too.
+We like broccoli, but green beans or peas work, too.

 Use the best fresh fruits you can find to make a marinated fruit salad as a side.
 Drain off the excess dressing and save the leftovers, covered in the fridge, for tomorrow's dessert.